Electric vehicle warning sounds: General Motors

 General Motors' first commercially available plug-in hybrid electric vehicle, the Chevrolet Volt, introduced in December 2010, includes warning sounds for pedestrians.
-GM's system is called Pedestrian-Friendly Alert System and it is manually activated by the driver, but future generations will probably include an active system.
+GM's system is called Pedestrian-Friendly Alert System and it is manually activated by the driver, but future generations will probably include a passive system.
 The automaker conducted a test with a group of the visually challenged at Milford Proving Grounds in order to evaluate the audible warning systems on the Volt when a pedestrian is in the car's proximity.
 The system uses the car's horn to emit a series of warning chirps, like a low tone of a horn, enough to provide an alert but not to startle.
 According to GM engineers, the biggest challenge is "developing an active system that can distinguish a pedestrian from another vehicle"; otherwise, the sound will go off frequently, producing noise pollution instead.

 Hyundai

 Hyundai developed a warning noise called the Virtual Engine Sound System (VESS).
 The system, which was introduced in September 2010 on its test fleet of BlueOn electric hatchbacks, provides synthetic audio feedback mimicking the sound of an idling internal combustion engine.

 The 2011 Hyundai Sonata Hybrid is the first mass production car manufactured by Hyundai to include the warning sound system.
-In 2010 the car manufacturer decided to have a button on the Sonata Hybrid's instrument panel to turn the VESS on and off, but after the enactment of the Pedestrian Safety Enhancement Act of 2010, signed into law by President Obama in early 2011, and learning that the U.S. National Highway Traffic Safety Administration would not allow such switches to avoid the noise device to be turned off, Hyundai decided not to install the button, and the first Sonata Hybrids destined for the U.S. market had to be altered to remove the switch.
+In 2010 the car manufacturer decided to have a button on the Sonata Hybrid's instrument panel to turn the VESS on and off, but after the enactment of the Pedestrian Safety Enhancement Act of 2010, signed into law by President Obama in early 2011, and learning that the US National Highway Traffic Safety Administration would not allow such switches to avoid the noise device to be turned off, Hyundai decided not to install the button, and the first Sonata Hybrids destined for the US market had to be altered to remove the switch.